 CSHA Region Clubs have their own governing body and bylaws.
 Region Officers and Chairs are

-support interaction between the clubs and between the clubs and the Region (and at the State level) on
+interaction between the clubs and between the clubs and the Region (and at the State level) on both social

-both social and competitive levels.
-Holding a calendar meeting at the start of each year to schedule
+and competitive levels.
+Holding a calendar meeting at the start of each year to schedule Region and Club

-Region and Club activities on the same calendar may help in event planning.
-This avoids having multiple
+activities on the same calendar may help in event planning.
+This avoids having multiple equine events on

 Region officers or chairs who accept a CSHA membership application must sign and date the application